keithj/deoxybyte-gzip/README.txt

 functions (which use an internal buffer of length 2^16 -1).

-The Gray-streams implementation is currently considerably slower because it does not yet contain any optimized code for efficient sequence types.
+The Gray-streams implementation is currently considerably slower because it does not yet contain any optimized code for the more efficient sequence types (e.g. (simple-array (unsigned-byte 8))).

 This system is named with a deoxybyte- prefix because there are several existing Common Lisp packages using the gzip name and I don't